frdvo/azure_cv_cicd/README.md

 # Pedrocf Azure CV Automated Build and Release

-Follow the steps above to release the Pedrocf's Azure CV
+Follow the steps above to Build and Release the Pedrocf's Azure CV

 ## Requirements